 The r180° Pro attempts to solve this problem by making the lower part of the bag into a huge waist pack that swings around when needed.
 It works quite well.

 The rotation feature requires that your hip belt is attached first, otherwise, it won’t really work.
 The belt is nicely padded all the way around and is as comfortable as I’d expect in a long distance pack.
 The clips in front are normal size, I found the adjustment straps a little more complex than they need to be, but they work.

 On the right side of the pack is a quick release buckle.

 The more I study it, the more I am impressed because the buckle can only be removed by sliding it down, yet it can be attached by simply placing both pieces close together and letting the magnetic, one-way buckle attach.
-This makes it remarkably easy to attach by sense of feel but still secure enough to keep things in place.
+This makes it remarkably easy to attach by touch but still secure enough to keep things in place.
 It is very well thought out.

 With the buckle detached, the entire waist pack section is free to rotate.
 There is a handle loop on the right side of the pack, as well as huge loops on the front of the belt to aid in rotation.

-Inside the compartment there is ample storage for the small things.
+Inside the compartment, there is ample storage for small things.
 Filters and cards have side and top pockets including one with a zipper and mesh to make finding articles easy.